 Both mainsails and headsails will get dirty with time and use.
 A primary source is air pollution which deposits filth on the standing rigging.
 The sails in turn will pick this up when they come in contact with shrouds, mast and spreaders.
 This obviously affects the headsail to a greater degree as it is dragged across the rigging with each tack and gybe.
 We recommend a yearly cleaning either on your own or through a commercial sail cleaner or sail loft.
+Your local Neil Pryde Sails Agent can help you in this regard.

 Roller Furling Mainsails are equipped with a small label on the starboard clew of the sail.
-This is designed as a 'marker' that will indicate when the mainsail is furled inside the mast enough so that the U.V. cover on both sides of the sail will protect the sail.
-It is imperative that the sail be furled so that the label is clearly inside the mast, thus protecting the sailcloth from harmful U.V. which will damage the sailcloth quickly.
+This is designed as a 'marker' that will indicate when the mainsail is furled inside the mast far enough so that the U.V. cover on both sides of the sail will protect the sail.
+It is imperative that the sail be furled so that the label is clearly inside the mast, thus protecting the sailcloth from harmful U.V.
+If you do not take care in this regard, your sail will be weakend and may be permantly damaged in a short amount of time.
+Make sure this furling label is inside the mast when furled!